Best Western Inn & Suites Rutland-Killington

 - Fax services, nominal fee

 - Cable satellite television In-room movies Lodgenet pay per view movies available.
-Cable satellite television, 42-inch LCD HDTV flat screens in all standard rooms.
-Suites have both a 42-inch and 37-inch in bedroom LCD HDTV flatscreens.
+HD Cable television, 42-inch LCD HDTV flat screens in all standard rooms.
+Suites have both a 42-inch flat screen in the living room and a 37-inch flat screen in bedroom.

 - Photocopy, nominal fee